Graduate Program Admissions

-- Test scores from the GRE, GMAT, MAT or other standardized test as required by the individual degree program
+- Test scores from the GRE, GMAT, MAT, or another standardized test as required by the individual degree program

 - Verification and proof of Lawful Presence

 Your completed application packet, which includes both general admission requirements and individual program requirements, should be submitted to the Office of Admissions by the posted admission deadlines.
-Send your application packet, supplemental documents, transcripts and scores to Columbus State University online or via mail:
+Send your application packet, supplemental documents, transcripts, and test scores to Columbus State University online or via mail:

 - Document Upload Page